BawarX/Brava-Academy/README.md

 ## Getting Started

-This project is a starting point for a Flutter application. but first lets we change this file this change should only appear into a new branch on githbu named bawarBranch

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)